ConEmu/ConEmu.github.io/en/NewConsole.md

 PuTTY.exe -new_console -load "yourserver"
 ~~~

-Or, if you need to run some script with disabled ‘[Inject ConEmuHk](ConEmuHk.html)’ from your shell prompt running in the ConEmu tab, you may use ‘-cur_console:i’ switch.
+Or, if you need to run some script with disabled ‘[Inject ConEmuHk](ConEmuHk.html)’ from your shell prompt running in the ConEmu tab, you may use `-cur_console:i` switch.

 ~~~
 cmd /c -cur_console:i MyBatch.cmd BatchArg1 ...
 BatchArgN